awkgroupag/datalab/README.md

     * Use `git commit` and `git push` to push your changes to GitHub
     * Work with dedicated new branches for changes, do not work directly with the branch `main`!

+## Usage - WINDOWS
+### 1a.
+Start a single Jupyter Notebook directly
+In your `datalab` directory, just run `run_jupyter.cmd` directly.
+JupyterLab will open in Chrome automatically.

+### 1b.
+Start the controlboard if it gets more complicated
+* Run `run_controlboard.cmd`.
+* Once the controlboard is up, it will be opened within Chrome.
+* Just follow the instructions in the notebook `controlboard.ipynb` which is opened automatically.
+  * The controlboard is granted priviledges to configure Kubernetes.
+To remind you of the fact that you're NOT dealing with a "normal" Jupyter Notebook, the Notebook's GUI is dark

+### 2. Do your work
+As everything else will be **deleted** when the Notebook Kubernetes pod is deleted: Make sure that
+* your source code is saved to `/home/jovyan/work`
+* your data lives in `/home/jovyan/data`
+* if you installed additional Python packages, be sure to read `controlboard.ipynb` and safe your computational PIP and/or Anaconda context!

+### 3. Remove the Kubernetes pods when done
+* You can simply stop all your running notebooks by stopping **Rancher Desktop**.
+They will all restart once you start Rancher Desktop again.
+* Calling `delete_jupyter.cmd` removes the pod, thus resetting everything
+* If you used the controlboard to start other tech stacks like PostgreSQL: Be sure to stop any other stacks (=delete their helm releases) you might have started from within the controlboard first.
+Then run `delete_controlboard.cmd`.

 ## Usage - helm
 ### Install everything using helm
 To set-up a dedicated data science lab for project